johndunne2019/pands-project/README.md

 ## Introduction to the Fisher's Iris Data Set

-The Fisher's Iris data set is
+The Fisher's Iris data set is a multivariate data set that was introduced by Ronald Fisher in 1936.

 **Contents of the Fisher's Iris Data Set**